 The rich feature set of PixeLINK cameras is enabled by software.
 There are many features and many ways to control them.
-This section provides information for camera owners and programmers who want to understand the controls of their camera or who want to develop imaging applications.
-The section is broken down as follows:
+This article provides information for camera owners and programmers who want to understand the controls of their camera or who want to develop imaging applications.

 In general, the driver and the API must be compatible, which typically means from the same vendor.
 For example, PixeLINK cameras can be controlled in the LabVIEW environment using PixeLINK supplied drivers and a set of LabVIEW VI wrappers developed around the PixeLINK API.
 Alternatively, it is possible to control FireWire cameras using the National Instruments IMAQ for IEEE1394 IIDC driver and the LabVIEW IMAQ image library.